fluttercommunity/flutter_downloader/README.md

 FlutterDownloader.open(taskId: taskId);
 ```

-On Android, you can only open a downloaded file if: it is placed in the external
+On Android, you can only open a downloaded file if it is placed in the external
 storage and there's at least one application that can read that file type on
 your device.